Akimosabe/WeatherParser/README.md

-Course work for 2 semesters
+Course work of the second semester